Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Makes it a Class E felony to use an imaging device to record a person dressing, undressing, or engaged in intimate conduct in a place where the subject has a reasonable expectation of privacy, without consent.
-Applies to drones as imaging devices.
+Prohibits using an imaging device, including drones, to record a person in a state of undress or engaged in intimate conduct in a place where that person has a reasonable expectation of privacy, without consent.

 View source